-Easter Sunday is fast approaching, and we love a good excuse to gather family and friends for celebration.
+Easter Sunday is fast approaching, and we love a good excuse to gather family and friends for the celebration.
 Wine, of course, deserves a place on the table.
-We did the leg work for you and found easy-to-follow recipes for your Easter celebration and paired them with approachable wines that everyone will love.
+We did the leg work for you, found easy-to-follow recipes for your Easter celebration, and paired them with approachable wines that everyone will love.
+Find our best wine and food pairings for Easter dinner below!

 Doing Easter Brunch instead?
 Click here to see our suggested recipes and wine pairings for an easy and hassle-free Easter brunch.